 - To make sure that EU law is interpreted and applied equally and fairly across the EU.

 - To ensure that EU institutions, member states, businesses operating in the EU and citizens living within the EU do as the law requires.

 Have a look at the following web link from the Europa website to see how the Court is composed and what it does.

-The ECJ is assisted by the Court of First Instance.
-The CFI was established in 1988 to aid the ECJ with an overburdened workload.
+The ECJ is assisted by the General Court.
+The General Court was established in 1988 to aid the ECJ with an overburdened workload.